MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 As well as functions in the standard library, it is also possible to define your own functions.

-Theese are defined with a script (`.hs`), which is a text file comprosiing a sequence of definitions.
+These are defined with a script (`.hs`), which is a text file compromising a sequence of definitions.

 To start the created script GHCi can be used